Wood mulch-slider: Description

-Lerista muelleri is a small terrestrial lizard typically reaching a maximum snout-to-vent length (SVL) of 50 mm, and total adult length (including tail) reaching up to 103 mm.
+Lerista muelleri is a small terrestrial lizard typically reaching a maximum snout-to-vent length (SVL) of 50 mm, and reaching an adult total length (tail included) of up to 103 mm.
 A key distinguishing feature of the species is the presence of three digits on each of the forelimbs and hindlimbs.
-Scales are small, shiny, smooth textured and illustrate a tight pattern of composition.
-The head is elongated displaying a brown to black flecked pattern with recessed ears, and pointed snout providing evidence of adaptive fossorial behaviour.
+Scales are small, shiny, smooth-textured and illustrate a tight pattern of composition.
+The head is elongated, displaying a brown to black flecked pattern with recessed ears, and a pointed snout providing evidence of adaptive fossorial behaviour.

-Colouration is reflective of habitat, with bodies' commonly exhibiting brown, grey and bronze tones.
+Colouration is reflective of habitat, with the body commonly exhibiting brown, grey and bronze tones.
 In the western parts of the continent, lateral striping is often indeterminate.
-However, individuals in the east often present with a series of clearly defined black longitudinal striping.
-Undersides of individuals often demonstrate lighter colouration incorporating a blotched pattern of brown spots.
+However, individuals in the east often present with clearly defined black longitudinal striping.
+The underside often demonstrates lighter colouration, incorporating a blotched pattern of brown spots.
 Juveniles are often identified by the presence of a reddish colour at the tail.